pangenome/pggb-workshop/README.md

 Or

     pggb -i HLA-zoo/seqs/TAP2-6891.fa -n 11 -t $threads -o TAP2-6891.1

+*But*, you will likely find problems with these when using the default parameters (hint: wfmash's segment length matters).

 To set `-n`, count the lines in the `.fai` index files.
 This gives the number of sequences in the input: